datanav/docs/concepts.rst

 Pumps
 =====

 The data sync task handles the mechanics of 'pumping' data from a source to a sink.
 It runs periodically or at a 'cron' schedule and attempts to read entities from a data source and write them to a data sink.
-It also is capable of rescanning the data source from scratch at configurable points in time.
+It's also capable of rescanning the data source from scratch at configurable points in time.
 If errors occur during reading or writing of entities, it will keep a log of the failed entities and in the case of writes it can retry writing an entity later.
-The retry strategy is configurable in several ways and if a end state is reached for a failed entity, it can be written to a 'dead letter' dataset for further processing.
+The retry strategy is configurable in several ways and if an end state is reached for a failed entity, it can be written to a 'dead letter' dataset for further processing.

 Change tracking
 ===============